irx-404notfound/programming-notes/java-script/js-data-types.md

 ## NULL

 - A value intentionally assigned to indicate that a variable has no value.
-- Null is not an object, but on JavaScript, it is considered a special type of object.
+- Null is not an object, but in JavaScript, it is considered a special type of object.

 ```javascript
 let ourValue = null;